igrishaev/pg2/docs/pgvector.md

 ## Sparse Vector

-The `pgvector` extension provides a special `sparsevec` type to store vectors where only certain elements differ from 0.
+The `pgvector` extension provides a special `sparsevec` type to store vectors where only certain elements are filled.
+All the rest elements are considered as zero.
 For example, you have a vector of 1000 items where the 3rd item is 42.001, and 10th item is 99.123.
 Storing it as a native vector of 1000 double numbers is inefficient.
-Instead, it can be written as follows:
+It can be written as follows which takes much less:

 ~~~
 {3:42.001,10:99.123}/1000
 ~~~

-which takes much less.

-The `sparsevec` Postgres type acts exactly like this: internally, it's a sort of a map that stores the size (1000) and the index->non-zero-value mapping.
+The `sparsevec` Postgres type acts exactly like this: internally, it's a sort of a map that stores the size (1000) and the `{index -> value}` mapping.
 An important note is that **indexes are counted from one, not zero** (see the README.md file of the extension for details).

 PG2 provides a special wrapper for a sparse vector.
-Let's prepare a table first:
+A brief demo:

 ~~~clojure
 (pg/execute conn "create temp table test3 (id int, v sparsevec)")